 Sign up to Wool.com and create your own personal wool hub.

-After severe barber’s pole worm (BPW) outbreaks earlier in the year, many growers are asking ‘is this the new normal and how do we avoid these problems in the future?’.
+After severe barber’s pole worm (BPW) outbreaks in 2022, many growers are asking ‘is this the new normal and how do we avoid these problems in the future?’.

 AWI Barber's Pole Worm Webinar - 30 May 2022